• Skip to primary navigation

 To make the breadcups

-• Flatten slices of bread with a rolling pin and cut into large rounds.
+• Flatten slices of bread with a rolling pin and use a 3.5-inch scone cutter to cut out large rounds.

-• Butter one side of each round lightly and press into a muffin tray
+• Butter one side of each round lightly and press butter -side down into a muffin tray.

-• Bake in the oven for 10 minutes.
-Then remove from the oven and allow to cool
+• Bake in the oven for 10 to 12 minutes.
+Then remove from the oven and allow to cool.

 For the mushroom and onion filling